FlipFloop/docs.ctjs.rocks/docs/tut-polishing-jettycat.md

 This tutorial assumes that you have finished the tutorial [Making Games: Jetty Cat](tut-making-jettycat.html).
 You should complete it first.
 :::

 The game is complete mechanic-wise, but there is a lot of ways to improve it aesthetically and gameplay-wise!
-This section also highlights a number of new v1.3 features.
+This section also highlights some new v1.3 features.

 [[toc]]

 ## Transition between rooms

 Ct.js has a module called `ct.transision`.
 It allows you to easily create nice transitions between levels.
-The idea is that you start a first half of a transition on button press or some other event, then switch to another room, and call the second half of a transition in its On Create code.
+The idea is that you start the first half of a transition on button press or some other event, then switch to another room and call the second half of a transition in its On Create code.

 Enable the module `transition` in the Catmods tab.
 It signals that it depends on the `tween` catmod, so enable it as well.